stefan-hoeck/idris2-pack/README.md

-It is also possible to add local projects as well as GitHub projects not yet managed by your package collection of choice to the set of packages known to pack.
+It is also possible to add local projects as well as GitHub projects not yet managed by your package collection of choice to the set of packages known to *pack*.
 For instance, assuming you have a local project called `hello` located in directory `/data/me/idris/hello` with `.ipkg` file `hello.ipkg`, and you want to make this available to all package collections